 The research and data collection support multiple stock assessments and are an integral component of the National Coral Reef Monitoring Program.

 Gulf and Caribbean Reef Fish

 Our Gulf and Caribbean Reef Fish team focuses on collecting data on a variety of fish species in the region.
 This is achieved through a wide range of surveys, compiling historical surveys with new surveys, utilizing new technologies to gather information on populations, and DNA barcoding.
-The team historically focused on reef fish living in the mesophotic zone (fish living in depths ranging from 100 feet to over 490 feet) because of the lack of data on these specific species.
-We will use the data we have collected from the mesophotic studies to set up a comprehensive restoration plan for the particular zone.
+The team historically focused on reef fish living in the mesophotic zone (depths ranging from 100 feet to over 490 feet) because of the lack of data on these species.
+We will use the data we collected from the mesophotic studies to set up a comprehensive restoration plan for the zone.
 Our focus will be where the Deepwater Horizon Oil Spill took place in the U.S. Gulf of Mexico.

 Our Habitat Ecology team focuses on scientific research and monitoring of interactions among organisms, habitats, and their environments to determine how habitat impacts NOAA’s trust resources.
 We are keenly interested in determining how environmental change like habitat loss, habitat restoration, alteration of salinity patterns, and climate change are impacting the relationships between organisms and their essential habitats.
 This includes analyses of patterns in organism presence-absence, density-biomass, growth-mortality, production, abundance-distribution, genetics, and immigration-emigration.
 Our research and data collection facilitate the adaptive management of marine and coastal ecosystems covering a broad range of habitats including coral reefs, mangroves, seagrass, and Spartina marshes.